Does Dr. Van Gaver accept extended health benefits?

 Although an ND may have a special interest in a specific disease or treatment modality, naturopathic care is always holistic in nature and highly individualized and unique to each patient.

 Yes.
-NDs are primary health care practitioners, which means that they can treat the same conditions as a family doctor, including both acute concerns and chronic health conditions.
+NDs are primary health care practitioners in BC, which means that they can treat the same conditions as a family doctor, including both acute concerns and chronic health conditions.
 In the event that an ND is unable to treat your condition, they will refer appropriately.
+NDs in Ontario have a more limited scope of practice which means that we rely on the patients MD and other healthcare providers more closely.

 There are no Naturopathic Doctors in Ontario who are licensed medical doctors.
 There are a number of Naturopathic Doctors in Ontario that trained and practiced as medical doctors outside of Canada, and whom decided to train and practise as Naturopathic Doctors in Canada.
 These individuals are not licensed as medical doctors in Canada and thus are not covered by OHIP.